freeCodeCamp/chinese/chinese/articles/best-practices-for-react.md

 If you want to go into more depth, feel free to check out [this great post](https://medium.com/swlh/understanding-the-importance-of-the-key-prop-in-react-f2b92ce65f45) about that topic.

-## Tips to Help You Write Better React Code – The Cherries on Top
+## Tips to Help You Write Better React Code,  The Cherries on Top

 ![joanna-kosinska-_xN7UbcZ33I-unsplash](https://www.freecodecamp.org/news/content/images/2022/01/joanna-kosinska-_xN7UbcZ33I-unsplash.jpg)